grolig/pv281/slides/04-data-structures.md

                 book_reviews.len());
     }

-    // oops, this review has a lot of spelling mistakes, let's delete it. book_reviews.remove("The Adventures of Sherlock Holmes");
+    // Oops, this review has a lot of spelling mistakes, let's delete it. book_reviews.remove("The Adventures of Sherlock Holmes");

     // Look up the values associated with some keys.